Use Java EE JCache with Open Liberty or WebSphere Liberty on an Azure Kubernetes Service (AKS) cluster

 Create an AKS cluster

 Use the az aks create command to create an AKS cluster and grant it image pull permission from the ACR instance.
 The following example creates a cluster named myAKSCluster with one node.
-This command will take several minutes to complete.
+This command takes several minutes to complete.

 export CLUSTER_NAME=myAKSCluster